What is Physiatry?

 Who does Physiatry work with?

-Physiatrists work with patients in their practice, Children’s Rehabilitation Associates, and in the Comprehensive Inpatient Rehabilitation Unit (CIRU), Day Rehabilitation Program and Outpatient Rehabilitation Program at Children's.
+Physiatrists work with patients in their practice, Children’s Rehabilitation Associates, and in the Inpatient Rehabilitation Program, Day Rehabilitation Program and Outpatient Rehabilitation Program at Children's.
 In addition, our physiatrists participate in multidisciplinary clinics and programs, including: